-The Women’s Refugee Commission and other immigrant rights groups also filed a complaint in December 2017 with the Office for Civil Rights and Civil Liberties and Office of the Inspector General highlighting more than a dozen incidents of family separations at the border, including cases of babies and toddlers as young as 1 and 2 years old.
-According to the newly reported data from the ORR, more than 100 separated children were younger than 4.
+The Refugee Commission and other immigrant rights groups also filed a complaint in December 2017 with the Office for Civil Rights and Civil Liberties and Office of the Inspector General highlighting more than a dozen incidents of family separations at the border, including cases of babies and toddlers as young as 1 and 2 years old.
+According to the newly reported data from the Office of Refugee Resettlement, more than 100 separated children were younger than 4.

-Once removed from a parent, separated children are taken to facilities operated by the ORR or by nongovernmental organizations.
+Once removed from a parent, separated children are taken to facilities operated by Refugee Resettlement or by non-governmental organizations.
 If social workers cannot identify a relative or guardian to take custody, children can languish in these shelters indefinitely.
 Indeed, that process is difficult for workers who say that, more often than not, separated children arrive without records that would allow them to locate a family member.
 Further, according to a Border Patrol official who spoke with The New York Times, there remains no procedure in place for reuniting families that were mistakenly separated.

-Reacting to the newly reported data from the ORR, Sen. Tina Smith (D-Minnesota), has promised to introduce legislation “to help protect children whose families are swept up in immigration enforcement,” and said she will reveal the bill in the coming weeks.
+Reacting to the newly reported data from Refugee Resettlement, Sen. Tina Smith (D-Minnesota), has promised to introduce legislation “to help protect children whose families are swept up in immigration enforcement,” and said she will reveal the bill in the coming weeks.

 Ramping Up Border Crackdown